crossplane/crossplane/docs/cloud-providers/aws/aws-provider.md

 In this guide, we will walk through the steps necessary to configure your AWS account to be ready for integration with Crossplane.
-This will be done by adding an AWS `Provider` resource type, which enables Crossplane to communicate with an AWS account.
+This will be done by adding an AWS `ProviderConfig` resource type, which enables Crossplane to communicate with an AWS account.

 ## Requirements